etorrano/tutorial-predicting-income/predicting_income_with_census_data.md

 The `countplot` function accepts either an `x` or a `y` argument to specify if this is a bar plot or a column plot.
 We chose to use the `y` argument so that the labels were readable.
 The `hue` argument specifies a column for comparison; in this case we're concerned with the relationship of our categorical variables to the target income.
 Go ahead and explore other variables in the dataset, for example `data.race` and `data.sex` to see if those values are predictive of the level of income or not!

-How do years of education correlate to income, disaggregated by race?
-More education does not result in the same gains in income for Asian Americans/Pacific Islanders and Native Americans compared to Caucasians:
+For example, it would be useful to know if years of education correlate equally well with income for people of all races.
+When we use a faceted boxplot graph to disaggregate by race, we can see that more years of education does not result in the same gains in income for Asian Americans/Pacific Islanders and Native Americans compared with Caucasians:
 ```python
 g = sns.FacetGrid(data, col='race', size=4, aspect=.5)
 g = g.map(sns.boxplot, 'income', 'education-num')